 - Alternate History: Gradually turns into this.

 - Anyone Can Die: Even famous historical figures aren't safe.
-Like Jessie James.
+Like Jesse James.

 - Apocalypse How: A planetary Class 3.
 A remnant of humanity survives underground, but any return to the surface quickly invites swarms of the Triacanto.